Sagi Haviv: Biography

 Haviv was born in Nachshonim, Israel, where he spent his early life.
 He studied at the Telma Yelin art high school in Givataim.
 In 1996, Haviv moved to New York.
 He studied graphic design at The Cooper Union School of Art where he earned a Bachelor of Fine Arts.

-Haviv began his design career when he joined Chermayeff & Geismar in 2003.
-There he created "Logomotion", an award-winning ten-minute motion graphics tribute to the firm’s famous trademarks which was widely exhibited, appearing in New York at Corcoran Gallery of Art (2003), in Washington, D.C.
-(2004), the Ginza Graphic Gallery in Tokyo (2005), Centro in Mexico City (2006), and the Pera Museum Istanbul (2007).
+Haviv joined Chermayeff & Geismar in 2003.
+There he created Logomotion, a ten-minute motion graphics tribute to the firm’s famous logos, which was exhibited in New York (2003), at Corcoran Gallery of Art in Washington, D.C.
+(2004), at the Ginza Graphic Gallery in Tokyo (2005), at Centro in Mexico City (2006), and at the Pera Museum in Istanbul (2007).

-In 2006 he became a partner at Chermayeff & Geismar, where he has since developed institutional and corporate identities, print and motion graphics and art in architecture for a diverse array of clients worldwide.
-Haviv’s motion graphics work includes the main titles for the PBS documentary series Carrier, and the 2010 PBS documentary series Circus, and a typographic animation for the centerpiece performance at Alicia Keys’s Black Ball, 2009 for Keep A Child Alive.
+In 2006 Haviv became a partner at Chermayeff & Geismar.
+In 2013, his name was added to the company's masthead, making it Chermayeff & Geismar & Haviv.
+He has since developed institutional and corporate identities, print and motion graphics, and art in architecture for a diverse array of clients worldwide.
+Haviv’s motion graphics work includes the main titles for PBS documentary series Carrier and Circus, and a typographic animation for Alicia Keys and Youssou N’dour’s 2009 performance at The Black Ball.

-In 2013 Haviv's name was added to the masthead of the 56 year old firm Chermayeff & Geismar and it became known as Chermayeff & Geismar & Haviv.